albertogasparin/Optiscroll/README.md

 ### destroy ()

 If you want to remove OptiScroll, this method will clean up the class names, unbind all events and  remove the scrollbar elements.
-Keep in mind that, if you remove the element from the DOM, OptiScroll tries to be clever enought to destroy itself automatically (in order to avoid memory leaks).
+However, OptiScroll tries to be clever enought to destroy itself automatically if its element is removed from the DOM (so it avoids memory leaks).

 ## Instance events